The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Kasugai, JP

-Seiji Mizuno practices in Kasugai, Japan.
+Seiji Mizuno practices practicing medicine in Kasugai, Japan.
 Mr. Mizuno is rated as a Distinguished expert by MediFind in the treatment of Cerebellar Hypoplasia.
-His top areas of expertise are Increased Head Circumference, Kabuki Syndrome, Coffin-Siris Syndrome, and Achalasia Microcephaly Syndrome.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Increased Head Circumference, Kabuki Syndrome, Achalasia Microcephaly Syndrome, and Microcephaly.

 Advanced in Cerebellar Hypoplasia